elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-techniques-for-developing-critical-thinking-skills-and-how-can-they-be-applied-in-academic-settings.md

 url: /learn/education-studies/questions/what-are-some-techniques-for-developing-critical-thinking-skills-and-how-can-they-be-applied-in-academic-settings
 score: -1.0
 related_article1:
-    id: 160481
+    id: 160271
-    title: How does educational psychology contribute to understanding student behavior and enhancing learning environments?
+    title: >-
+        How can setting reading goals and reflecting on content improve reading strategies?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-educational-psychology-contribute-to-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-improve-reading-strategies
 related_article2:
-    id: 160357
+    id: 159955
-    title: What techniques can be used for effective information retrieval, and how can sources be evaluated?
+    title: >-
+        What are the key components of effective time management, and how do they contribute to academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
 related_article3:
-    id: 160567
+    id: 160336
-    title: What are the key components of effective time management, and how do they contribute to academic success?
+    title: >-
+        What strategies can be employed for effective exam preparation and stress management on exam day?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-effective-exam-preparation-and-stress-management-on-exam-day
 related_article4:
-    id: 160140
+    id: 160265
-    title: What are the benefits of participating in study groups, and how can they enhance learning?
+    title: >-
+        How can students apply metacognitive strategies to evaluate and adjust their study habits?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
+    url: /learn/education-studies/questions/how-can-students-apply-metacognitive-strategies-to-evaluate-and-adjust-their-study-habits
 related_article5:
-    id: 160300
+    id: 160270
-    title: How can prioritizing tasks and avoiding procrastination improve time management?
+    title: >-
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 ---

 &nbsp;